uniba-mi/exifdata4imagerecognition/README.md

 ## Model Training

-The usefulness of EXIF data for image classification is evaluated by comparing the classification performance of baseline models with that of fusion models.
+The usefulness of EXIF data for image classification is evaluated by comparing the classification performance of base models against that of fusion models.
 Baseline models classify images using only one type of data, either EXIF data or image data, whereas fusion models use both types of data.

 ### Training with EXIF data